- Business banking can come in the form of commercial or corporate banking.

 This feature lets small business owners set limits on daily spending, the days and times of transactions, as well as the locations or geographic areas where the cards can be used.

-Banks regularly offer new features to their business banking customers.
-Keep your eyes open for features such as access to peer groups, bank blogs with useful business content, business-related classes and educational material, and financial planning services.
+Banks regularly offer new features to their business customers.
+Keep your eyes open for features such as access to peer groups, bank blogs with useful business content, business-related classes, educational materials and financial planning services.

 Finding the right bank for your business requires some research but is well worth the effort.
 Look for a bank that assigns a business banker to your account, and offers a full suite of business banking products and services, including business checking and money market accounts, online banking, complete payroll solutions, business credit cards and fraud insurance.